Development re-zoning applications: Community Consultation

 Underground placement of utilities, secure bike lock up, car share program, electric car charging stations, electric bike plugins, open space, gardening area, children’s area, solar power or solar ready, outdoor space for employees to smoke, energy efficient construction, artwork, green roof.

-If you are planning to make a rezoning or development application to Saanich, please contact the MVCCA, even before you have selected a design.
+If you are planning to make a rezoning application to Saanich, please contact the MVCCA, even before you have selected a design.
 The role of the MVCCA is to meet with you; to ensure that you undertake appropriate community consultation, and to offer comments on your application.
 Genuine consultation with residents who live near your site can streamline the application process, by providing feedback early on in the process.

 We invite you to contact us and to attend one of our regularly scheduled meetings, as well as provide as many meetings for the public as become necessary.
 The MVCCA will try to send a representative to any public meetings that you hold.
 Please provide two weeks notice and check that your meeting date is not in conflict with our scheduled meetings. see meeting information.
 The extent of your neighbourhood consultation will depend on the size of your project.